 A magnetic resonance arthrography (MRA) can provide detailed images of your hip's soft tissues.
 MRA combines MRI technology with a contrast material injected into the hip joint space to make a labral tear easier to see.

 Hip pain can be caused by problems within the joint or outside the joint.
-Your doctor may suggest injecting an anesthetic into the joint space.
+Your health care provider might suggest injecting an anesthetic into the joint space.
 If this relieves your pain, it's likely that your problem is inside your hip joint.